ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 ### cellphonedb v4.1.0
 1) New python package that can be easily executed in Jupyter Notebook and Collabs.
-2) A new method to ease the query of CellPhoneDB results.
+2) A new method to ease the query of CellphoneDB results.
-3) Tutorials to run CellPhoneDB (available [here](https://github.com/ventolab/CellphoneDB/tree/master/notebooks))
+3) Tutorials to run CellphoneDB (available [here](https://github.com/ventolab/CellphoneDB/tree/master/notebooks))
 4) Improved computational efficiency of method 2 `cpdb_statistical_analysis_method`.

 ### cellphonedb-data v4.1.0